shodushi/octovue/README.md

 ## Configuration
 ```
-enter all infos in initial config screen and save.
+Enter all infos in initial config screen and save.

+Hint:

 Configuration will be lost, when accessed form another browser or browser cache is cleared.

-To make your configuration persistent, click "export config" button and place "octovue_config.txt" into dist folder.
+To make your configuration persistent, click "export config" button
+and place "octovue_config.txt" into dist folder.

 ```